Why choose QBE car insurance?

 Ensure you collect the name, address, phone number, registration number and car insurance details of any other driver involved and the contact details of any witnesses.

-If your car’s windscreen, window glass or sunroof is damaged and we determine it can be repaired without needing to replace the glass, we’ll organise its repair and no policy excess will apply.
-We cover this type of repair as a standard feature under our Comprehensive Car insurance policy.
+If your car’s windscreen, sunroof or window glass is damaged and we determine it can be repaired without needing to replace the glass, we’ll organise its repair and no policy excess will apply.
+We cover this type of repair as a standard feature under our Comprehensive Car Insurance cover.

-If you’ve chosen the “No Excess’ windscreen option with your QBE Comprehensive Car insurance policy, you won’t need to pay an excess if your claim is only for damage to your car’s windscreen, sunroof or window glass, and the item needs to be replaced.
+If you’ve chosen to add the ‘No Excess’ Windscreen option to your QBE Comprehensive Car Insurance policy, you won’t need to pay an excess if your claim is only for damage to your car’s windscreen, sunroof or window glass, and the item needs to be replaced.

 To avoid your claim being delayed, reduced or refused, you must not admit fault or liability if you’re involved in an incident.

-Contact QBE’s Car Insurance Claims department so we can anticipate contact from the other driver involved.
-We’ll handle all communication between them or their insurance company on your behalf.
-You can call us 24 hours a day on 133 723.
+Contact QBE’s car insurance claims department so we can anticipate contact from the other driver involved.
+We’ll handle all communication between them or their insurance provider on your behalf.
+Call us 24 hours a day on 133 723.